Handling of Deviations SOP

 Planned Deviation:

-Any deliberate or intentional non-conformance or deviation Planned prior to the execution of an activity, which is to be undertaken following documented, justifiable, and approved rationale.
+Any deliberate or intentional non-conformance or deviation Planned before the execution of an activity, which is to be undertaken following documented, justifiable, and approved rationale.
 No critical or major deviation, which has the potential to alter the quality of the product, shall be planned.

 For example